syncfusion-content/javascript-docs/js/api/ejUploadbox.md

-set the content Container option for File details of dialog popup.
+Sets the content container option to the Uploadbox dialog popup.